smartcontractkit/chainlink-automation/docs/LOG_EVENT_PROVIDER.md

 #### Blocks Range

-Upon initial fetch/restart, we ask for `LogBlocksLookback` blocks, i.e. range of `[latestBlock-LogBlocksLookback, latestBlock]`.
+Upon initial read/restart, we ask for `LogBlocksLookback` blocks, i.e. range of `[latestBlock-LogBlocksLookback, latestBlock]`.

-After initialization, each upkeep has a `lastPollBlock` assiciated with it so we can continue next fetch from the same point with some buffer to catch reorgs: `[u.lastPollBlock-LookbackBuffer, latestBlock]`
+After initialization, each upkeep has a `lastPollBlock` assiciated with it so we can continue next read from the same point with some buffer to catch reorgs: `[u.lastPollBlock-LookbackBuffer, latestBlock]`

 #### Rate Limiting

 Each upkeep has a rate limiter for blocks in order to control the amount of queries per upkeep, i.e. to control the number of blocks that are queried from log poller. `BlockRateLimit` and `BlockLimitBurst` are used to configure the limit.

-Upon initial fetch/restart the burst is automatically increased as we ask for `LogBlocksLookback` blocks.
+Upon initial read/restart the burst is automatically increased as we ask for `LogBlocksLookback` blocks.

 Besides the number of blocks, we limit the amount of logs we process per upkeep in a block with `AllowedLogsPerBlock` that in configured in the buffer (see [Log Buffer](#log-buffer)).